grnydawn/pyweather/miniweather/accelpy/README.rst

 Python miniWeather - AccelPy - Fortran
 ----------------------------------------

-To support the execution of this version, a Makefile is created (https://github.com/grnydawn/pyweather/blob/master/miniweather/accelpy/Makefile)
+To support the execution of this version, "Makefile" is created.

 As explained in the previous section, you may need to modify command arguments to accommodate your environment.
 Especially, you may need to get an interactive node first if you are on the Summit system of ORNL.